 - Jakarta, 9 July – “Joining global production networks: has Indonesia missed the boat?” will be the topic of the 2018 Hadi Soesastro Lecture by ANU Professor Prema-chandra Athukorala in Jakarta at the Centre for Strategic and International Studies (CSIS).
 Please register as space is limited!

 - Jakarta, 11 July – Join AIYA Jakarta to watch the Banda Movie Screening at the GoWork Space, Pacific Place at 7pm on Wednesday 11 July.
 Check out the Facebook event here!

 - Melbourne, 16 July – Join The Hon Kevin Rudd and Terry Moran AC for ‘Challenges Facing Australian Governance’, hosted by the La Trobe Ideas & Society Program.
-Don’t miss out on what is certain to be a fascinating and illuminating conversation.
+Don’t miss out on what is certain to be a fascinating and illuminating conversation about governance in Australia.
 Please book early as interest is likely to be high!

 - Adelaide, 21 July – Gather your friends and come along to the Australia-Indonesia Association (AIA) of South Australia’s Gala Dinner and Wayang at the Art Gallery to experience the tastes and sounds of the Spice Islands.
 Get your tickets here!

 - Melbourne, 23 July – ‘Australia & Indonesia: Can we be friends?’, hosted by the Australia Indonesia Council and Australian Foreign Affairs will examine the turbulent relationship between Australia and Indonesia, and the missteps that have prevented the forging of a friendship.
 Please register as places are limited!